This fresh peach salsa recipe is sweet, a little spicy, and so easy to make! You’ll want to eat it with everything! (Vegan, Paleo, Gluten-Free)

 - WITH CHIPS.
 The go-to way to serve fresh peach salsa is with some salty tortilla chips.
 Try our easy baked tortilla chips.
 They’ve got a perfect satisfying crunch & they’re a little lighter than fried chips.

 - IN BURRITO BOWLS.
 Another option I LOVE.
 Spoon this sweet peach salsa over your favorite burrito bowls.
-Try these vegan burrito bowls, or pair with pork, beef barbacoa, or honey lime chicken!
+Try these vegan burrito bowls, or pair with pork, beef barbacoa, chicken with a fajita marinade, or honey lime chicken!

 - WITH CARNITAS.
 I love how this peach salsa pairs with pork or beef carnitas.
 Match them together in tacos, burrito bowls, burritos, taco salads, and more!